jamarchand/tbox-scan/README.md

 # About tbox-scan
 A lightweight tool for discovering tboxes in a given FASTA sequence adapted from tbdb.io.
-Uses INFERNAL for prediction and allows for flexible use of TBDB tbox covariance models.
-As output, provides predicted specifier region, most likely specifier, and the T-box sequence.
+Uses INFERNAL for prediction.
+Employs TBDB feature identification to identify likely specifier sequence.
+Provides predicted specifier region, most likely specifier, and the T-box sequence.
+Feature refinement based on gene context and host organism tRNAs is not included in this tool.
 This tool is part of the T-box Annotation Database (TBDB, https://tbdb.io) collection.
 Currently only supports input files with a single FASTA header and sequence.
+Accepts whole genomes as inputs.

 # Dependencies